AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex5.md

 ![DSW](./images/mlmodels.png)

-In this exercise, we'll use a prebuilt recipe to create a Model for Car Insurance Sales Predictions.
+In this exercise, we'll use a prebuilt recipe to create a model for car insurance sales predictions.

 In the top menu, click on **Recipes**.

 ![DSW](./images/recipes.png)

 In Recipes, you'll find multiple recipes.
-Look for your own recipe in the list, which should be named **ldapCarInsurancePropensity**.
+Look for your own recipe in the list, which should be named `ldapCarInsurancePropensity`.

 ![DSW](./images/prrecipe.png)

-Click the **ldapCarInsurancePropensity** - recipe to open it.
+Click the `ldapCarInsurancePropensity` recipe to open it.

 ![DSW](./images/prservice.png)

-Click to open the Model you created in the previous exercise, **ldap - CarInsurancePropensity Model**.
+Click to open the Model you created in the previous exercise, `ldap - CarInsurancePropensity Model`.

 You'll then see this: